qyyy/2018fall-cs-master-program-info/ps/README.md

 # Instructions & Requirements of PS

-All instructions are copied from official application websites by [Wenhan](mailto:wenhanshi2018@gmail.com)
+The content is collected for providing basic information and instructions on how to write a template for your PS, including the word limitation and topics that should be included.
+All instructions are copied from official application websites by [Wenhan](mailto:wenhanshi2018@gmail.com).
+Hope this will be helpful to your applicatinos.
+Good luck!

 ## MCDS @ CMU